STMicroelectronics/meta-st-stm32mp-oss/docs/oss_update.md

 require linux-stm32mp-oss.inc
 ```
   You Need to update the version of kernel desired on variable **ST_KERNEL_VERSION** and
-  add the SHA256 of the tarball associated to version to add
+  add the SHA256 of the tarball associated to version to add.

-  **TIPS**: to get the SHA256 of the tarball, remove the line with **SRC_URI[kernel.sha256sum]** and ask to bitbake to indicate the correct new SHA256:
+  **TIPS**: to get the SHA256 of the tarball, remove the line with **SRC_URI[kernel.sha256sum]** on the recipe and ask to bitbake to indicate the correct new SHA256:
 ```
 bitbake linux-stm32mp-oss -c fetch
 ```

 ## Update Arm Trusted Firmware

   URI of Arm Trusted Firmware: **https://github.com/ARM-software/arm-trusted-firmware.git**

   On recipe **recipes-bsp/trusted-firmware-a/tf-a-stm32mp-oss_2.5.bb**: